Dwarf Mongoose Interesting Facts

 They are a highly active group of creatures.
 They are insect eaters, and occasionally, their diet includes spiders, scorpions, eggs, and fruits.
-Though the average consumption of food per day is unknown, it is clear that they engage in foraging with the Hornbills.
+Though the average consumption of food per day is unknown, it is clear that they engage in foraging with the hornbills.
 Their diet requirements are easily met.
-As their diet is primarily insects, they are an essential member of the food chain to regulate the insects' population.
+As their diet is primarily insects, they are an essential member of the food chain to regulate the insect population.

 Are they dangerous?

 Although these mongoose species are considered harmless to humans, they can bite humans in rare scenarios.
 They have sharp teeth, and the wounds caused by the sharp incisors and the paired upper and lower molar teeth can be very grave.
-It causes Streptococcal Sepsis.
+It causes Streptococcal sepsis.
 Early treatment and the right antibiotic course are needed to prevent further health deterioration.
-You can have a safe look at them in the zoo or their natural habitat.
+You can have a safe look at them in the zoo or in their natural habitat.

 Would they make a good pet?

-The dwarf mongoose characteristics of having a lean and small frame, along with their intelligence, might tempt you to bring one of these animals home.
+The dwarf mongoose's characteristics of having a lean and small frame, along with their intelligence, might tempt you to bring one of these animals home.
 However, a dwarf mongoose pet fantasy should not be encouraged as they are better off in the wilderness.
 Their physiological adaptations are suited to survive in their respective habitat range.

 The mongoose vs. dwarf mongoose comparison shows how tiny the dwarf mongoose is compared to the mongoose.
 Unlike mongooses, the dwarf mongooses have a despotic social structure which means that dominant pairs at the top of the hierarchy lead the show.

-These mongooses mark their territory, especially the termite mounds, with a special cheek and anal scent gland secretion.
+These mongooses mark their territory, especially the termite mounds, with a special cheek and anal gland secretion.